erw111n/FHEM-KNX/README.md

     If you want to use a TPUart-USB Stick or any other serial KNX-GW, use either the TUL Module, or connect the USB-Stick to KNXD and in turn use modes M,S or T to connect to KNXD.
 4)  S - Socket mode - communicate via KNXD's UNIX-socket on localhost. default Socket-path: <code>/var/run/knxd</code><br/>
     Path might be different, depending on knxd-version or -config specification!
 ### How to use:
+see module help text (cmd-ref)
-To keep your FHEM up-to-date with the new 10_KNX.pm, add following line:
+To keep your FHEM up-to-date with the new 00_KNXIO.pm, add following line:

 ```update add https://raw.githubusercontent.com/erw111n/FHEM-KNX/main/controls_KNXIO.txt```